Skip to main content

 Understanding the Law of Nullification

 First, this post is not legal advice at the outset.
 I am not trying to teach people how to get out of jury duty or stay on a jury; I am merely pointing out my opinions and conclusions.
-But for one, I do believe it’s kosher for a jury to determine the law and the facts ultimately.
+But for one, I do believe it’s kosher for a jury to ultimately determine the law and the facts.

-But I also think a court’s job is vital.
-However, its role is merely guiding the arbiters of justice (the jury.)
-But my opinions should in no way guide you in your decision to understand the law and mean to keep it well.
+I also think a court’s job is vital.
+However, its role merely guides the arbiters of justice (the Jury).
+My opinions should in no way guide you in your decision to understand the law and keep it well.

 This definition is a great question and a great place to start.
 Why?
 Because this terminology can mean many things to many people, it must be more thoroughly understood.
-So, it encompasses many items, as will be explained.
+It encompasses many items, as will be explained.

-In a nutshell, jury nullification is defined as a juror’s right and duty to ignore or not enforce what it considers an unjust law.
-But it also deals with a juror’s role in finding a court’s misapplication of a just law.
+In summary, jury nullification is defined as a juror’s right and duty to ignore or not enforce what it considers an unjust law.
+However, it also deals with a juror’s role in finding a court’s misapplication of a just law.
 Some have called this a juror’s “pardoning power.”

 It is typically used in criminal matters.
 For example, jury nullification may happen when a jury is convinced beyond a reasonable doubt of a defendant’s guilt in a criminal case.
-But still, the jury votes to acquit them of the charges anyways, despite the evidence.
+However, despite the evidence, the Jury votes to acquit them of the charges anyway.
 (Recent examples may include the O.J.
 Simpson criminal case.)

 Can a Jury Nullify a Personal Injury Case?

 Question: What about personal injury matters?
-Can a jury nullify a civil case also?
+Can a jury also nullify a civil case?

-Answer: It appears that jury nullification may also occur in personal injury law questions.
+Answer: Jury nullification may also occur in personal injury law questions.

 Furthermore, the Seventh Amendment protects and recognizes the pre-existing Natural rights of the Jury.